microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/calendarpermission-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the permissions assigned to an existing sharee or delegate, through the corresponding [calendarPermission](../resources/calendarpermission.md) object for a calendar.
+Update the permissions assigned to an existing share recipient or delegate, through the corresponding [calendarPermission](../resources/calendarpermission.md) object for a calendar.

 ## Permissions